sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 matters.
 Particularly moves with the tag "UNENCUMBERED".
 When your speed goes below 4, you may not perform any "UNENCUMBERED" moves.

-You have 6 tokens that can be allocated between 3 spots on your character sheet (Speed, Equip, Wealth) and Item cards.
+You have 6 tokens that can be allocated between 3 slots on your character sheet (Speed, Equip, Wealth) and Item cards.

 If you don't want to carry any items, equipment or wealth, you can